 IndianOil is committed to following the best practices of corporate governance and the Board is responsible for ensuring the same.
-The Committees of the Board play a significant role in the governance structure of the Company.
-They have been constituted under the formal approval of the Board to carry out clearly defined roles.
+The Committees of the Board play a significant role in the governance

 The Committees meet at regular intervals and take necessary steps to perform duties as entrusted by the Board.
 There is a seamless flow of information as the Committees report their recommendations and opinions to the Board, which in turn supervises the execution of the respective responsibilities by each Committee.

 Please refer to the Corporate Governance Report of this Annual Report for details of the Company's philosophy on Corporate Governance and Compliance therewith.